BrainR0tted/Brainrot-Footbal-League-FBGM-/README.md

 # Features:

 ### Schedule:

-	6 Conference Games
+6 Conference Games\

-	6 Division Games
+6 Division Games\

-	4 Randomized Games
+4 Randomized Games\

-	1 All Star Conference Head-To-Head Game!
+1 All Star Conference Head-To-Head Game!\

-	18 Scheduled Games Per Season Overall!
+18 Scheduled Games Per Season Overall!\
 No Reseeds During the Playoffs!
 ### Drafting and Retiring:
-Brainrot is a young person's game after all!!!
+Brainrot is a young person's game after all!!!\

-Draft players from the ages of 12 to 22 and leave all those Uncs in the past at age 30!
+Draft players from the ages of 12 to 22 and leave all those Uncs in the past at age 30!\

-From their first Skibidi Toilet video to Certified Unc status, you can see it all!
+From their first Skibidi Toilet video to Certified Unc status, you can see it all!\
 Is it safe?
-Definitely not.
+Definitely not.\
 Is it morally reprehensible?
-Maybe.
+Maybe.\
 Is it really funny?
 Yes.
-Yes it is.
+Yes it is.\

 ### Hall Of Fame:
-Due to short attention spans, it's now easier than ever to get into the Brainrot Hall Of Fame!
+Due to shorter attention spans, it's now easier than ever to get into the Brainrot Hall Of Fame!

 # 16 TEAMS IN 2 CONFERENCES!